MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 ## <a name="status"></a>Status
 The status of the campaign.

 Possible values for download and upload are Active, Paused, and Deleted.
 In addition, the values BudgetAndManualPaused, BudgetPaused, and Suspended are read-only via bulk download.

+With experiment campaigns you cannot update the [Budget](#budget), [Budget Type](#budgettype), [Status](#status), or [Time Zone](#timezone).
+The budget, status, and time zone of an experiment campaign are always inherited from the base campaign settings.

 |Value|Description|
 |-----------|---------------|